EVA is registered trademark of Stern Stewart.

 - Net Operating Profit After Taxes (NOPAT)

-- The net operating profit after taxes exhibited a generally positive trend over the observed periods, increasing from 8,429 million US dollars in late 2020 to 10,978 million US dollars by the end of 2024.
-There was a slight decline noted in 2022 compared to 2021, but the figure rebounded strongly in subsequent years, indicating improved operational profitability.
+- The NOPAT shows a generally positive trend over the five-year period, increasing from $8,429 million in 2020 to $10,978 million in 2024.
+There was a slight decline in 2022 compared to 2021, dropping from $9,629 million to $9,364 million, but the figure recovered thereafter, indicating resilience and overall growth in operating profitability.

 - Cost of Capital